McGranahanLab/Guidebook/Newcomers_guide.md

 ## How to: get access to UCL cluster  ##

-### An algorith to apply for access to UCL HPC: ###
+### An algorith to apply for access to UCL HPC & get data storage space: ###
 1. Get your computer science (CS) account here: https://tsg.cs.ucl.ac.uk/apply-for-an-account/.
 Put Nicholas McGranahan as “Dept. of Computer Science Sponsor”.
 It will take a couple of days to get an answer.
-Also, you should have a cell phone so they could text you the password.
+Also, you should have a cell phone number so they could text you the password.
 2. After you have your computer science account, apply for a computer science cluster account: https://hpc.cs.ucl.ac.uk/account-form/.
-Do not fill in “Machine IP” or “Software requirements” fields
+Do not fill in “Machine IP” or “Software requirements” fields.
-3. In meantime, you can read carefully a user guide to the HPC here: https://hpc.cs.ucl.ac.uk/ (username: hpc, password: comic)
+3. In meantime, you can read carefully a user guide to the HPC here: https://hpc.cs.ucl.ac.uk/ (**username: hpc, password: comic**)
-4. Once you have your cluster account, you can apply for storage space for your project, if known and needed, here: https://hpc.cs.ucl.ac.uk/storage-form/
+4. Once you have your cluster account, you can **apply for storage space for your project**, if known and needed, here: https://hpc.cs.ucl.ac.uk/storage-form/.
+Usually project storage space comes in batches of 10Tb, so if you'd like more, it's wise to ask for several project spaces, each size of 10Tb.
+Once you get an email that your inquiry is satisfied, you will be able to find folder with your project at `/SAN/colcc/`. **Be sure to write down your project folder name**, because sometimes then you do `ls -l /SAN/colcc/` you won't be able to see all project folders.

 Before accessing to the server, please read this: https://hpc.cs.ucl.ac.uk/quickstart/ and this https://hpc.cs.ucl.ac.uk/full-guide/.
 We usually use `gamble` for our computations.
+However, if `gamble` isn't available, try other servers.

 To test your connection to the server, type in your terminal: